Three Moors View

 Further afield - the cities of Exeter, Bath and Bristol are within day-trip distance, as are the Eden Project and Lost Gardens of Helligan in Cornwall.

 South Molton - a bustling market town with two butchers, the Cheese Larder deli, cafes and gift shops a-plenty.
 Rachael's cafe is a real treat for homemade cakes, bread and meals, whilst Daisy Park is an award winning gift shop.
 The town also has a small Sainsburys and a Mole Valley store.
-Its famous indoor Pannier Market sees markets on Thursdays and Saturdays, with lots of stalls and local producers.
+Its famous, award winning indoor Pannier Market sees markets on Thursdays and Saturdays, with lots of stalls and local producers.

 Barnstaple - has a variety of shops, a cinema and a market on Fridays.
 The newly refurbished museum in the square by the river is worth a visit.
 The Tea on the Taw café is sensational!